NAL-i5K/I5KNAL_OGS/README.md

 ## bin/
 General script for running through different phases of the OGS pipeline.
 * gff-QC.py
-    - Detection of GFF format errors
+    - Detection of GFF format errors (Error_code: Error_tag)
+        + Esf0001: pseudogene or not?
+        + Esf0002: Negative/Zero start/end coordinate
+        + Ema0005: unusual child features in the type of pseudogene found
+        + Emn0001: Duplicate transcripts found

 ## lib/
 Completed tools would be shown as under a specific directory.
 Tools under development would be shown as a Symbolic link.